ONDER1E/ptrk/README.md

+This project is licensed for non-commercial use only.
+See LICENSE for details.
-# PTRK – Prayer Task Tracker
+# PTRK - Prayer Task Tracker

 PTRK is a Python-based tool to automatically track Islamic prayer times as Google Tasks.
 It can run as a daemon, automatically adding the next sequence of prayers when the current Fajr task is completed,